 The band will kick off their headline tour next week!

-NSW-based five-piece The Good Love have shared the visual for their latest single, Sunshine Sometime.
+NSW-based five-piece The Good Love have shared their new single, Sunshine Sometime.

 Produced by Jack Nigro (Pacific Avenue, The Terrys, TOTTY). the ‘60’s inspired cut is an ode to those people in our lives who bring light and love, and the longing to spend all your time with them.
 Frontman Leroy Ashford-Meehan's transfixing vocals warmly float above dynamic sonics, led by spaghetti western influenced guitar lines, building towards mesmerising harmony work throughout the songs chorus.